jingyiliu/My.WinformMvc/README.md

 # My.WinformMvc
-My.WinformMvc brings the mvc pattern into winform development.
+My.WinformMvc brings the power of mvc pattern into winform development.
 It helps to separate code, minimize code coupling and improve testability.

 ### Usage